kdepraet/coreos-vagrant/README.md

 To get started, copy `user-data.sample` to `user-data` and make any necessary modifications.
 Check out the [coreos-cloudinit documentation][coreos-cloudinit] to learn about the available features.

+Each cluster node can be optionally provisioned with a dedicated `user-data-##` file if found in the project directory.

 [coreos-cloudinit]: https://github.com/coreos/coreos-cloudinit

 #### Configuration